griffithlab/rnaseq_tutorial_wiki/Alignment.md

 ##PRACTICAL EXERCISE 5

-Assignment: Perform some alignments on an additional pair of read data sets.
+Assignment: Perform some alignments on additional read data sets.
 Align the reads using the skills you learned above.
 Try using the HISAT2 aligner.
+Also practice converting SAM to BAM files, and merging BAM files.

 * Hint: Do this analysis on the additional data and in the separate working directory called ‘practice’ that you created in [Practical Exercise 2](https://github.com/griffithlab/rnaseq_tutorial/wiki/RNAseq-Data#practical-exercise-2).